MiSTer-devel/MultiComp_MiSTer/README.md

 ### Serial Communication Issues

+- Only the Z80 supports the external uart at this time
 - If no response when typing:
   - Verify correct baud rate is selected
   - Check that the correct serial port is selected (Console vs User IO)
   - Try enabling/disabling flow control
   - For User IO port, verify cable connections match pinout documentation

 ### Storage Issues